 Protect yourself, your pet and Banff National Park’s magnificent creatures by using caution to avoid wildlife when exploring the area with your furry family members.
 Take note of wildlife warnings on signs around town and via the Parks Canada website.

 Not all heroes wear capes – some wear collars.
-In Banff National Park, dogs make a valuable contribution to a number public-safety roles.
+In Banff National Park, dogs make a valuable contribution to a number of public safety roles.
 In the event of emergencies, avalanche rescue dogs assist with tracking missing persons who may find themselves lost or injured in the wilderness.
 Bear tracking dogs are also used to monitor the location of grizzlies that call Banff National Park home.

-To book your next pet-friendly ski vacation with SkiBig3 to Banff and Lake Louise in the Canadian Rockies, check out our featured ski and stay vacation packages or call us at 1-844-754-2443.
+To book your next pet friendly Banff ski vacation with SkiBig3 in the Canadian Rockies, check out our featured ski and stay vacation packages or call us at 1-844-754-2443!